dhis2/dashboard-app/docs/dashboards.md

 ### View item in fullscreen

 To view the chart, table, map or line list in fullscreen, click on the **View fullscreen** option.
 To exit fullscreen, you can either press **esc** key or click the exit button in the upper right corner of the fullscreen view.
-Note that you actually enter the slideshow, and can then use the navigation bar as described in the [Slideshow section](#dashboard-slideshow) to navigate to other dashboard items in fullscreen.
+Note that you actually enter the slideshow in a paused state, and can then use the navigation bar or click the play button as described in the [Slideshow section](#dashboard-slideshow) to navigate to other dashboard items in fullscreen.

 ### Open in app